cisum-labs/sing.whitepaper/cisum.whitepaper.md

 ## Token distribution

-The total supply of `CISUM` is 10 billion, 50% of which has to be mined through ecosystem activities.
+The total supply of `CISUM` is `10 billion`, `50%` of which has to be mined through ecosystem activities.
 Following diagram shows the overall distribution of the platform token.

 <img src="./resources/csm-token-distribution.png" width=600 />

+P.S.
+There can be as many artisits communities as possible as the platform grows to reache the global markets.

 # CISUM Token Distribution Schedule